 There are several ways to avoid sweaty feet.
 Preventative measures need to be taken, especially in regions with a hot climate or generally during summers.
 Besides these, everyone must aim to keep their feet healthy and clean and have a persistent routine of doing so.

-Here are the six most effective ways to prevent and manage sweaty feet.
+Here are the nine most effective ways to prevent and manage sweaty feet.

 - Wearing the right socks

 The socks we wear must be in accordance with the weather; in summer, we must stock up on light cotton socks, which are preferably ankle-length to avoid sweat accumulation.
 During sports-related activities, it is advisable to wear sports socks that are specifically made for adequate ventilation of the feet.

 These may include foot antiperspirants and fungal powders.
 Antiperspirants can be used before wearing your shoes when you have a long day of work ahead.
 Also, they are easy to carry around, so awkward situations can be avoided when you have to expose your feet.
 They can come in handy during sports too.
 The fungal powder can be highly beneficial as it will help prevent foot fungal diseases such as Athlete's foot, fungal toenails, etc.

 Finding shoes that perfectly fit can be a game-changer.
 First and foremost, one must not wear shoes that are too tight, restricting space and might even disrupt blood circulation in your feet.
 Materials like plastic must be avoided at all costs; instead, opting for breathable shoe materials can prove to be a savior for your feet.

 Custom insoles are a great way to get some relief from sweaty feet without having to shop for expensive new shoes.
 There are many ways to get your hands on custom shoe inserts.
 You can visit your podiatrist and get professionally fitted, however the easiest and most accurate way to get fitted for custom insoles is to use the FitMyFoot app.